phavelar/boot-camper/README.md

 You can learn more about REST assured here: https://code.google.com/p/rest-assured/

-You can learn more about Spring boot here: http://projects.spring.io/spring-boot/
+You can learn more about Spring Boot here: http://projects.spring.io/spring-boot/

 Notice how the representation (Song in the example) is validated during a POST.